Leopoldo Gasparotto: Biography

 General Ruggero, however, was eventually persuaded not to take any action against the Germans, and instead forbade civilians from using weapons, under penalty of death, and banned public gatherings.
-On 10 September, he informed the members of the National Liberation Committee that his troops would not interfere with the German occupation of the city, which indeed occurred on the following day almost without a shot fired.
+On 10 September, he informed the members of the National Liberation Committee that his troops would not interfere with the German occupation of the city, which indeed occurred on the following day, almost without a shot being fired.
 Gasparotto and the other anti-fascists, left without weapons and without the support of the Army, were forced to go into hiding.

 After taking his pregnant wife and child to Switzerland, Gasparotto returned to Lombardy, where he started to organize partisan groups in the Val Codera and Val Brembana and on the mountains north of Lake Como; before long he became the commander of the Justice and Freedom Brigades of Lombardy, with the nom de guerre "Rey".
 On 11 December 1943, however, he was arrested by the Nazis in Milan and imprisoned in the San Vittore prison in Milan, where he was savagely tortured but revealed nothing of what the Resistance was organizing.
 From Milan he was transferred to the Verona prison, and then to the Fossoli transit camp, where he was tortured again, with no more success.
-Even while in the camp, he managed to remain in contact with the Emilian partisans, and began to organize a mass escape of prisoners.
+Even while in the camp, he managed to remain in contact with the Emilian partisans and began to organize a mass escape of prisoners.
 However, the plan was discovered by the Nazis, who began to crack down on its suspected organizers.
-On 22 June 1944 Gasparotto was shot by the Nazis, together with other prisoners, in circumstances that were never fully clarified.
+On 22 June 1944, Gasparotto was shot by the Nazis, together with other prisoners, in circumstances that were never fully clarified.
 He was posthumously awarded the Gold Medal of Military Valor.